Hundreds gather in Montreal to remember victims of attack on Pittsburgh synagogue

 “I can’t even imagine what that family has been feeling since they lost their loved one in Pittsburgh,” she said.
 “I’ve just been thinking that can happen here and we need to stand strong and support each other.”

-Sara Lefton, the vice-president of philanthropy at vigil organizer the United Jewish Appeal Federation, said amid tragedy, events like vigil are crucial because those killed in Pittsburgh were “singled out for being Jewish.”
+Sara Lefton, the vice-president of philanthropy at the United Jewish Appeal Federation, said amid tragedy, vigils being held across the country are crucial because those killed in Pittsburgh were “singled out for being Jewish.”

 “It’s so important at a time like this for the broader community to come together and recognize that we have to fight back against hate and stand together at a time of difficulty like this.”